 5. Roth IRA Distributions Must Meet Certain Requirements to Be Deemed Qualified

 A qualified distribution is any payment or distribution from your Roth IRA that meets requirements outlined by the IRS.
 A qualified distribution is defined by the IRS as follows:

 - Made five or more years after you first contributed to a Roth

 - Made on or after reaching age 59.5

 - Made because you’re disabled

 - Made to a beneficiary or an estate after your death

 - Made to put toward the purchase of a first home — up to $10,000

-Even if your distribution is not qualified, you can always withdraw your contributions tax-free.
-You’ll face a 10 percent penalty if the account is less than five years old, but otherwise, you can take your contributions back at any age.
+Even if your distribution isn’t qualified, you can always withdraw your contributions tax-free.
+You’ll face a 10 percent penalty if the account is less than 5 years old, but otherwise, you can take your contributions back at any age.

 6. A Backdoor Roth IRA Is a Workaround for Limits